Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

 Unfortunately, efficiently tuning all three of $L$, $\epsilon$, and $M$ can itself be a computationally burdensome because the three parameters are interdependent (the optimal choice of $\epsilon$ relies particularly heavily on the choice of $M$).
 Indeed, under the standard settings, it is typical for Stan to devote more time to adapting $L$, $\epsilon$ and $M$ than running the final Markov chain.
 When the computational problem is already straining the computational budget at hand---such as in the case of large LPMs---these tuning costs can be prohibitive.
 We thus seek a simpler, more easily tunable algorithm that is specialized to large LPMs.

 Before proceeding, it is worth noting that strategies exist for which $L$, $\epsilon$ and $M$ are not necessarily held constant through all regions of the posterior.
-For instance, sophisticated algorithms exist for selecting $L$ (e.g. the No-U-Turn sampler (NUTS \citep{hoffman2014no})), or $M$ (e.g. Riemannian HMC \citet{girolami2011riemann}) adaptively depending on the current state of the chain.
-However, these algorithms can be incredibly computationally intensive, as they can require many additional density, gradient, or Hessian evaluations.
-This is evident when we compare Stan and NUTS to our strategy in Section~\ref{exp1}.
+For instance, Riemannian HMC \citep{girolami2011riemann} adapts $M$ based on the current state of the chain, and the NUTS algorithm \citep{hoffman2014no} adaptively chooses $L$ on-the-fly to avoid wasted computation.
+However, these algorithms tend to be computationally expensive, requiring many additional density, gradient, or Hessian evaluations.
+This will be evident when we compare Stan and NUTS to our strategy in Section~\ref{exp1}.

-In the sequel, we derive an alternative HMC integration strategy that exploits the function form of the GLPM posterior for efficient exploration without costly tuning runs for $L$ and $M$.
-Moreover, it locally adapts $M$ to the link function parameter $\gamma$---providing a natural locally-adaptive choice of $M$ that does not require computation of expensive Hessian calculations in \citet{girolami2011riemann}.